hasebems/Loopian_Rust/doc/manual_en.md

 ### Saving Log Files

-- When Loopian exits, log files are automatically saved
+- When Loopian exits with `!quit/!q`, log files are automatically saved
     - A /log folder is automatically created in the application folder, and log files (with .lpn extension) are saved there
     - Files are named with date and time, like 2023-06-02_19-56-54.lpn
 - `!save(n).`*filename*